Messinian salinity crisis: Causes

 This has led to some interesting combinations of the models which at first hand looked bizarre, in attempts to approach the true state of affairs.

 Changes in climate must almost certainly be invoked to explain the periodic nature of the events.
 They occur during cool periods of Milankovic cycles, when less solar energy reached the northern hemisphere.
 This led to less evaporation of the North Atlantic, hence less rainfall over the Mediterranean.
 This would have starved the basin of water supply from rivers and allowed its desiccation.

-Contrary to many people's instincts, there is now a scientific consensus that global sea level fluctuations cannot have been the major cause, although it may have played a role.
-The lack of ice caps at the time means there was no realistic mechanism to cause significant changes in sea level—there was nowhere for the water to go, and the morphology of ocean basins cannot change on such a short timescale.
+Glacioeustatic sea level falls with an amplitude of around 10 m that began approximately 6.14 Ma were likely responsible for modulating the connection between the Mediterranean and the Atlantic.
+One particularly major glacioeustatic fluctuation, a sea level drop of about 30 m, occurred around 5.26 Ma, around the Miocene-Pliocene boundary.